SAP/ai-sdk-java/docs/adrs/006-logging-strategy.md

 * **Safe consumption.**
   Since MDC uses `ThreadLocal` storage, any new thread (created implicitly or explicitly) will not have access to the parent thread's MDC context.
-  Always audit for thread switches through async operations, resilience patterns etc., as these may lead to corrupted logs due to invalid MDC.

   ```java
   // Thread A